AnandS1807/cli-calculator/README.md

 - In the calculator menu, type `back` to return to the algebraic input mode.
 - The `x` and `:` symbols are interpreted as multiplication and division, respectively, to match common Hungarian input conventions.
 - The number-base menu accepts numbers prefixed with `0b` or `0x`.
+- Trigonometric/logarithmic functions expect radians and must be written with parentheses (e.g. `sin(0.5)`).

 ## Contribution